Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Apply richer soothing cream for itching

-- Maintain room humidity between 40-60%
+- Maintain indoor humidity between 40-60%

 Balloon Vine Extract – The Natural Itch Reliever